v2e4lisp/cheatsheet/ruby_on_rails_on_ruby.md

-# ruby/rails
+# ruby on rails on ruby

-## ensure only one process for some rake task
+## Ensure only one process for some rake task

 ```ruby
 task :my_task do